IDivisionTeam/twig/README.md

 ## Overview

-A tool for seamless branch creation by passing the Issue Key into the CLI.
-It uses the Git and Jira APIs under the hood.
+Streamline your workflow with a CLI tool that integrates Git and Jira.
+Quickly create, name, and delete branches using the Issue Key, ensuring consistency and efficiency in branch management.

 ## Features